philipbl/duplicate-images/README.md

     --db=<db_path>            The location of the database or a MongoDB URI. (default: ./db)

-    --parallel=<num_processes> The number of parallel processes to run to hash the image files (default: number of CPUs).
+    --parallel=<num_processes> The number of parallel processes to run to hash the files (default: number of CPUs).

     find:
-        --threshold=<num>     Image matching threshold.
+        --threshold=<num>     Hash matching threshold.
 Number of different bits in Hamming distance.
 False positives are possible.
-        --print               Only print duplicate files rather than displaying HTML file --delete              Move all found duplicate pictures to the trash.
+        --print               Only print duplicate files rather than displaying HTML file --delete              Move all found duplicate files to the trash.
 This option takes priority over --print.
         --match-time          Adds the extra constraint that duplicate images must have the same capture times in order to be considered.
         --trash=<trash_path>  Where files will be put when they are deleted (default: ./Trash)